Using Compute Profiles (vSphere)

 Warning: Do not use

 tkgi update-clusteron clusters configured with a network profile CNI configuration.
-For more information, see The Resize, Update and Upgrade TKGI CLI Cluster Commands Remove the Network Profile CNI Configuration from a Cluster in the Release Notes.
+For more information, see TKGI CLI Resize and Update Cluster Commands Remove Network Profile CNI Configuration from a Cluster in the Release Notes.

 There are strict validation rules for the